I am a practitioner of Chinese Medicine and massage therapist, and my goal is to help you feel good in mind, body, and spirit.

-Although I am working towards a post-graduate specialization in auto-immune skin disorders (dermatology), I consider myself to be a general practitioner and frequently treat orthopedic issues, gastrointestinal issues, autoimmune disorders, and offer general maintenance feelings for the times when you think that you could feel a little better, think a little clearer, and be a little more efficient in in your life.
+Although I am currently working towards a Doctorate in Acupuncture and Chinese Medicine, as well as a post-graduate specialization in auto-immune skin disorders (dermatology), I consider myself to be a general practitioner and frequently treat orthopedic issues, gastrointestinal issues, autoimmune disorders, and offer general maintenance feelings for the times when you think that you could feel a little better, think a little clearer, and be a little more efficient in in your life.

 here's a little about me:

-I have been a practitioner and student of Thai bodywork for a handful of years and, in 2013 received my Master's Degree in Chinese Medicine from Pacific College of Oriental Medicine as well as a certification of training in Traditional Chinese Medicine from Chengdu University in China.
+I have been a practitioner and student of Thai bodywork since 2011 and, in 2013 received my Master's Degree in Chinese Medicine from Pacific College of Oriental Medicine as well as a certification of training in Traditional Chinese Medicine from Chengdu University in China.
 Throughout my education I received specialty training in integrative healthcare settings working with patients who have chronic pain conditions, auto-immune disorders, infectious and internal diseases, gastrointestinal disorders, and orthopedic and neurological pain syndromes.

 Aside from Chinese Medicine, my professional background includes graduate-level research in the history of medicine (awarded UCSD 2007), and object conservation at the Library of Congress and National Gallery of Art from 2003-2006 following my undergraduate work in fine art and the history of art (awarded 2003 University of Maryland).
 Currently, and outside of my private practice I research and write about various topics related to Chinese medicne and the sociology of medicine.
 I love cooking, baking, and making things in general.
 I also practice Chen style Taiji Chuan and repair stringed musical instruments.